Experience

 1.1 Understanding the Type of Wood and Finish

-Before you begin any restoration project, it’s crucial to understand the type of wood and finish your floor has.
+Before you begin any wood floor restoration project, it’s crucial to understand the type of wood and finish your floor has.
 This will help you choose the right tools, materials, and techniques for the job.
 Common types of wood used for flooring include oak, maple, cherry, and walnut, while finishes can range from oil-based to water-based polyurethane.

 1.2 Evaluating the Damage and Wear